 Offshore structures are large platforms that provide the necessary facilities and equipment for exploration and production at sea.
-Generally, these structures are progressively being used in the offshore sector.
-They are designed to withstand environmental loads such as waves, currents, wind, earthquakes and daily operational forces.
+Generally, these structures are being used in the offshore sector.
+They are designed to withstand environmental impacts such as waves, currents, wind, earthquakes as well as daily operational forces.
 Inspection procedures must be performed in an effective way to reduce the risk of fatigue and failure of these structures.

-Finally, we discuss what risks divers frequently face, the access limitations of the structures and the role of automation in this sector.
+Finally, we discuss which risks divers frequently face, the access limitations of the structures and the role of automation in this sector.
 The purpose of this paper is to identify different inspection and maintenance systems to develop an efficient methodology that will keep fixed offshore structures safely out of dry-dock.
-For the full paper please click HERE.